mmdmoa/mmdmoa/README.md

 - 🌱 I’m currently learning Pygame and libGDX
 - 👯 I’m looking to collaborate on a FOSS project
 - 🌳 My favorite open source project is ✨pygame-ce✨
-- 📫 How to contact me on my discord: Yolowex#5586
+- 📫 How to contact me: discord@Yolowex#5586
 - ⚡ Fun fact: The only part of your reflection that you can lick is your tongue

 <a href="https://github.com/anuraghazra/github-readme-stats">